gnachman/iterm2-website/source/_includes/3.3/documentation-status-bar.md

 To add a component to the status bar, drag it from the top section to the *Active Components* section.

-To remove a status bar component, select and and press backspace.
+To remove a status bar component, select and press backspace.
 You can also drag it out of the *Active Components* section.

 ### Configure Component